crystal22/C2DSR/README.md

 During doing so, some issues are found:

 - The result metrics are calculated based on sampled negative list in `dataloader.py`.
 This list samples 999 negative items instead of using the whole set for each ground truth.
-In other words, the result presented by paper's author will be better than reality.
+In other words, the result presented by paper's author will be better than it actually is.

 ## Usage